bantunes82/springboot-soccer-game/rest-team/README.md

 **Keycloak**

 This is the url to access the [Keycloak console](http://localhost:8082/auth/) configuration.
-The username and password is "admin"
+The username and password are "admin"

 **Testing**